kiba/Writings/for_science/chp23_vacation.md

 Sending the machine back to Sidonia is a good idea, given that I did programmed coordinates into it just in case we need to go back in a jiffy.
 Sidonia should know that we made contact with an Earthling, though not hostile.

 ***

+It wasn't before we three arrived at a very distinctive yacht owned by the billionaire.

+"I would stow your luggage momentarily here if I were you," the billionaire said.

+"Why?"
+I asked.

+"We're going twenty thousand league under the sea," he said.

+Suddenly my head's gears are turning.

+"THIS IS A SUBMARINE?"
+I yelled.

+He made the most dramatic smile possible.
+"One and only, and a submarine that I worked very hard to keep secret.
+It wasn't easy to fool the media into thinking it's being manufactured for someone else.
+Though I don't expect the secrecy to last very long, certainly that won't be case since I am already introducing strangers to my yacht.
+I guess...I can't stop bragging about it now it's complete."

+"ALL PERSONNELS AND GUESTS, WE ARE PREPARING TO DIVE in THRITY SECONDS!" the PA said.

+"In case you were wondering," Eli preempted.
+"We're going to be underwater, but we'll not be moving anywhere.
+The internet will still be available via a buoy we deployed, which is connected by armored fiber optic cable.
+You should be able to get satellite internet access."

+This man...damn it..He's more of a god damn James Bond villain with secret islands and secret bases rather than Tony Stark or Howard Hughes.

+By sheer coincidence, we were able to meet the billionaire pioneer and see his secret sub.

+***